 Also see here the tesimony from a 2018 student: https://www.francealumni.fr/en/position/southafrica/news/3025

-Q - Why enrolling in a researher-oriented master program if I don't want to stay in academia?
+Q - Why enroll in a research-oriented master program if I don't want to stay in academia?

-Because the skills you acquire thanks to a research-oriented training is exactly why both academic and non-academic employers want to hire our students:
+Because the skills you acquire thanks to research-oriented training are exactly why both academic and non-academic employers want to hire our students: